 No. A Certified Translation is an official document that contains the stamp and signature of the professional who translated it.
-Authorities will want the original document, as it is a proof of its authenticity.
-Also, for security reasons, translators do not send digital copies of Certified Documents to protect themselves from the risk of having their stamp and signature copied.
+Authorities will require the original to prove its authenticity.
+Also, for security reasons, translators do not send digital copies of Certified Translations to protect themselves from the risk of identity theft.

 No. A Certified Translator can only certify their own translations.
 It is not permitted to certify someone else’s work.

-It depends on the level of Certification that particular translator has.
+It depends on the level of Certification of that particular translator.
 Some translators seek certification in both directions, others have it in one direction only.
-That does not mean that translator cannot translate in both directions, it just means they did not sit the exam to obtain certification and therefore cannot certify translations on that direction.
+That does not mean the translator cannot translate in both directions, it just means they do not have the certification for that.

 Yes.
-If new alterations are proposed after Quote approval, a new Quote is prepared.
-The new Quote will set a new delivery date due to the alterations, according to Terms & Conditions
+If alterations are proposed after Quote approval, a new Quote will be prepared.
+The new Quote will set a new delivery date due to alterations, according to our Terms & Conditions.

-Your quote will set your final costs.
-All extra charges associated with the service provided will be set on the quote.
-There are NO HIDDEN COSTS at Updated Words.
+Your Quote will set your final costs.
+All extra charges associated with the service provided will be set on your Quote.
+There are no hidden costs at Updated Words.
 All charges are set up front.
-For work to start, both Quote and Terms & Conditions must be formally approved.
+For the work to start, both Quote and Terms & Conditions must be formally approved.

 Yes.
-Quote is prepared based on the first document provided (Original), according to Terms & Conditions, if the client makes alterations to the Original, these must be submitted for quoting.
-The Invoice will contain price set in the second Quote added to the price set in the initial quote.
+The Quote is prepared based on the first document provided (Original), according to our Terms & Conditions, if you make alterations to the Original, these must be submitted for quoting.
+The Invoice will contain the price set in both Quotes.

-For first-time clients, payment must be done upon delivery.
-For other clients there is a 7-day term after delivery.
-Other terms may be arranged for corporate clients, according to the regular volume of work provided.
+For first time clients, payment must be done upon delivery.
+For other clients, there is a 7-day after delivery payment term.
+For corporate clients, other terms may be arranged, depending on the volume of work.

 You can pay by bank transfer.
-The bank details will be provided on your Invoice.
+The bank details will be provided in the invoice.